 Instagram API restrictions

 Developers that work with Instagram API already know.
-It is definitely frustrating and they always ask: Why we cannot have the same access options like we have to Facebook and other social media?
+It is definitely frustrating and they always ask: Why can’t we have the same access options as we have to Facebook and other social media?

 On the other hand, Instagram changes in advertising from last months seems like they want to promote marketing and business options of its app.